 At the beginning of each semester, students living in on-campus housing will be given the opportunity to designate a contact person or persons to be notified if the student is determined to be missing.
 If a student is under the age of 18 and is not emancipated, the University will notify the custodial parent within 24 hours after the student is determined to be missing.
 Any contact person that the student has designated will also be contacted within 24 hours after the student is determined to be missing.
+Any contact person that the student has designated will also be contacted within 24 hours after the student is determined to be missing.
 Any contact information provided by the student will be registered confidentially and will be accessible only to authorized university and law enforcement officials.
 Additionally, the contact information will not be disclosed outside of a missing person investigation.